siQuang/laradocker/README.md

 ```

 ## Makefile Commands
 These are some of the Makefile commands to use with your development.
-For more commands look in Makefile file.

 Usage: **make COMMAND**